Eschaton-Foundation/eschaton/wp-content/plugins/maxbuttons/readme.txt

 Upgrading to the PRO version is quite simple.
 Obtain a license key via our [site](https://maxbuttons.com).
 You can enter the license code within the free version on the 'Upgrade to PRO' page.
 After entering the license key, the PRO version will automatically download and install.
 You are good to go!

 == Changelog ==

+= 9.7.7 =

+* Tweak/Fix - Security Don't allow javascript by default in the shortcode.

+= 9.7.6 =

+* Fix - Lack of escaping on URL could lead to issues.
+* Fix - Potential issue with converting icon data on activation if field contains malformed data.

 = 9.7.4 =